 Have a military connection?
 You have our full attention.

-Our Library provides an environment that encourages intellectual and cultural endeavors; an ongoing pursuit of answers; and personal growth.
-We have more than 180,000 volumes including books, serials, microforms, videos, and CDs as well as access to volumes throughout a large network of local and college libraries.
+The SAU Library provides an environment that encourages intellectual and cultural endeavors; an ongoing pursuit of answers; and personal growth.

 Resources to Help You Succeed

 The summer before you begin classes, you'll be assigned an academic advisor who will meet with you and discuss your educational goals.

 You are more than a number at SAU, so don't be surprised when your advisor starts asking questions about you – where you're from, what you find interesting, how your transition to college life is going, and how we can help you have a successful first year experience.
 Your advisor will walk you through general education requirements, suggest a four-year plan of study that leads to graduation, and help you figure out a schedule that works for you.

 In addition to working with your advisor, you will take New Student Seminar, an extended orientation course.
 It's designed to teach you effective time management; note-taking and test taking skills; and inform you about campus resources and academic policies.